zadarastorage/zadara-examples/k8s/eksd/README.md

           - name: cloud-config
             mountPath: config
         ```
-* Kasten K10 (disabled by default, and internal images are not pre-fetched)
+* Kasten K10 (disabled by default, but internal images are pre-fetched)
     * The deployment assumes the EBS CSI addon is already installed (otherwise k10 will fail to load)
     * The snapshotting ability is enabled OOTB (using the default `ebs-vsc` VolumeSnapshotClass)
     * The export profile is not set OOTB - you will need to configure it in case you want to export the backups outside of zCompute